Teresa Scanlan: Pageants

+Scanlan was later crowned Miss Nebraska World 2015, and competed at the Miss World America 2015 pageant, where she finished as first runner-up to Arizona's Victoria Mendoza.

 Personal life

 On September 6, 2015, Scanlan married Connecticut automobile dealer John Mocadlo, after being engaged for eight months.
 Mocadlo and Scanlan served ex officio for the Miss Connecticut Scholarship Organization within the Miss America program.
 In 2016, Scanlan and her husband had a son, and divorced later that same year.